Hitham2496/TopClassifier/README.md

 **PLEASE SCROLL TO [Learning Points](https://github.com/Hitham2496/TopClassifier#learning-points) FOR POINTS GOING FORWARD**

-This script was produced in 2018 as part of a summer studentship supervised by Dr. Jonas Linder and Prof. Frank Krauss at the [IPPP](https://www.ippp.dur.ac.uk/).
+This script was produced in 2018 as part of a summer studentship supervised by Dr. Jonas Lindert and Prof. Frank Krauss at the [IPPP](https://www.ippp.dur.ac.uk/).

 It analyses data from simulations of the LHC from [SHERPA](https://sherpa.hepforge.org/doc/SHERPA-MC-2.2.2.html) with jets originating from the decay of top quarks tagged using the [HEPTopTagger](https://www.ippp.dur.ac.uk/~mspannow/HEPTopTagger.html#repository).